xenforo-ltd/docs/docs/lets-build-an-add-on.md

 This would only cover the situation whereby the thread is soft deleted or sent to the approval queue.
 We also need to cover the situation where the thread is permanently deleted.

 For this, we need another listener, this time for the `entity_post_delete` event.
-So, add that using the same callback class, and this time a method name of `threadPostDelete`.
+So, add that using the same callback class, and this time a method name of `threadEntityPostDelete`.
 Add the following code to the listener class:

 ```php
 public static function threadEntityPostDelete(\XF\Mvc\Entity\Entity $entity)